 About the Developer

-The story behind ArmoryHub
+The story behind ArmoryHub — from the guy who built it

 ArmoryHub is built and maintained by Marc Wrigglesworth — a farmer, self-taught developer, and firearm enthusiast based in West Point, Georgia.